SkullKidEwaz/ESP32_Serial_WiFi/README.md

 You can use this Messages for debugging or testing your Device, without the needing of long USB Cables or whatever.

-You could add this Code to your existing Project, but for me i dont want to run all of this extra code, and sometimes i use the Wlan for other things, so i use an extra ESP32 for this code.
+You could add this Code to your existing Project, but for me i dont want to run all of this extra code, and sometimes i use the Wlan for other things, so i use an extra ESP32 with this code running.